Malama-Project/milestones/Milestone2POA.md

 ## OVERVIEW

 During **Milestone 2**, the MALAMA Project continued refining its Cardano-based carbon tracking solution, leveraging feedback from local landowners (Paul & Jeffery), government representatives, and the broader Cardano community.
 This resubmission provides **structured documentation**, **direct links**, and **photographic evidence**, addressing reviewer requests for clarity and transparency.

 We also developed a **mobile-friendly** approach for our upcoming dashboard, ensuring that landowners can manage parcels and log data on the go.
-Please see the **Mobile UI** section below for full details.
+The **Mobile UI Preview** section below includes both light and dark mode screenshots.

 ---